LIS

 5. Adequate number of staff required to safely evacuate all individuals during an emergency.

-1. The provider shall describe how employees, volunteers, contractors, and student interns will be supervised in the staffing plan and how that supervision will be documented.
+1. The provider shall describe how employees and contractors will be supervised in the staffing plan and how that supervision will be documented.

-2. Supervision of employees, volunteers, contractors, and student interns shall be provided by persons who have experience in working with individuals receiving services and in providing the services outlined in the service description.
+2. Supervision of employees and contractors shall be provided by persons who have experience in working with individuals receiving services and in providing the services outlined in the service description.

 3. Supervision shall be appropriate to the services provided and the needs of the individual.
 Supervision shall be documented.